- Your Government

-The City of Anacortes SWMP Plan, as well as the current annual report, can be found on this page under Reports and Plans.
+The City of Anacortes SWMP Plan, as well as the annual report, may be found on this page under Reports and Plans.

 If you have any questions or comments regarding the City’s SWMP or SWMP Plan, please contact the Public Works Department at (360) 299-1966 or email Diane Hennebert at firstname.lastname@example.org.

 The new Municipal Stormwater Permit went into effect on August 1, 2019.
 Information on the new permit requirements may be found here.

 Reports and Plans